 Swiss law also does not provide as much flexibility in the various rights and regulations that can attach to different categories of shares as do the laws of some other jurisdictions.
 These Swiss law requirements relating to our capital management may limit our flexibility, and situations may arise where greater flexibility would have provided benefits to our shareholders.
 In addition, in the performance of its duties, our board of directors is required by Swiss law to consider the interests of our company, our shareholders, our employees and other stakeholders, in all cases with due observation of the principles of reasonableness and fairness.
 It is possible that some of these parties will have interests that are different from, or in addition to, shareholders' interests.
-Swiss law limits the ability of our shareholders to challenge resolutions made or other actions taken by our board of directors in court.
-Our shareholders generally are not permitted to file a suit to reverse a decision or an action taken by our board of directors, but are instead only permitted to seek damages for breaches of fiduciary duty.
-As a matter of Swiss law, shareholder claims against a member of our board of directors for breach of fiduciary duty would have to be brought to the competent courts in Switzerland, or where the relevant member of our board of directors is domiciled.
+Swiss law limits the ability of our shareholders to challenge resolutions made or other actions taken by our board of directors, but are instead only permitted to seek damages for breaches of fiduciary duty.
+As a matter of Swiss law, shareholder claims against a member of our board of directors is domiciled.
 In addition, under Swiss law, any claims by our shareholders against us must be brought exclusively to the competent courts in Switzerland.